Miguelro/Udacity_MLOps_capstone_project/starter_file/README.md

 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

+The best performing model form the AutoML process is a Voting Ensemble.

 ![Best_model](./screenshots/TrainingRuns_AutoML.PNG)